rustic style kitchen

 Wrought iron or rusted metals can be used for the lighting fixtures.
 The combination of wood and metal makes for a very rustic design.
 An iron chandelier with a wood frame is an example of how the two materials can mix well.

-Sometimes, rustic-style kitchens have a fireplace, which is reminiscent of older kitchens.
-A stone fireplace adds another natural material to the space and adds to the cozy vibe.
+Often, rustic-style kitchens have a fireplace reminiscent of older kitchens.
+A stone fireplace adds another natural material to the space and creates a cozy vibe.
 Exposed walls around the fireplace bring together the elements of fire, stone, and wood.

 Hearth accessories like fire surrounds and baskets can be rugged and increase the use of texture in the space.
 Texture in the form of woven baskets or rugs near the fireplace makes it feel homey.